kingpulsar/Grainfather-Bluetooth-Protocol/README.md

 `W0,0,0,0,0,0,ZZZZ`

 # Example code
 The provided example is written in javascript for nodejs.
+It uses the [Noble](https://github.com/noble/noble) bluetooth library.
+For instructions on how to get noble running, refer to their page.
-I tested the example on a raspberry pi 3.
+Tested on a raspberry pi 3 running nodejs version 8.

 Here's a video of the example in action:
 [![Watch the demo](https://img.youtube.com/vi/LsPVeMsqxlc/maxresdefault.jpg)](https://www.youtube.com/watch?v=LsPVeMsqxlc)